hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 update.
 Note that implementations may receive an arbitrary number of messages between sending a ExtendedKeyUpdate with request_update set to "update_requested" and receiving the peer's ExtendedKeyUpdate, because those messages may already be in flight.
-However, because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.

 If implementations independently send their own ExtendedKeyUpdate with request_update set to "update_requested", and they cross in flight,